 Students’ speech rights on campus are threatened on a regular basis.
 But the prospect of standing up to a school can be overwhelming – it can be expensive and time-consuming (not to mention awkward, since the student probably still wants a diploma at the end of the day).
 That’s why most students don’t take action.
 But what if students who wanted to stand up for free speech on campus were supported by like-minded students from all over the country?
 And what if those students were part of an organization that had the resources to fight back?
 Suddenly, it’s not so daunting after all.

-That’s why Speech First was created.
-By coming together, we’ve created a nationwide community to reassure students that they won’t fight these cases alone – and that they’ll be supported every step of the way: on campus, in the media, and in court.
-We’re a membership association of students, parents, faculty, alumni, and concerned citizens from across the country who’ve had enough, and who want to fight back.
+That’s why Speech First exists.
+By coming together, we’ve created a nationwide community of free speech supporters to reassure students that they won’t fight these cases alone and that they’ll be supported every step of the way: on campus, in the media, and in court.
+We’re a membership association of students, parents, faculty, alumni, and concerned citizens who’ve had enough of the toxic censorship culture on college campuses, and who want to fight back.

 We believe that free and open discourse is an essential component of a comprehensive education.
 We are committed to restoring the freedom of speech on college campuses because we believe that by exposing students to different and challenging ideas, they will emerge stronger, smarter, and more resilient.

 Speech First will protect students’ free speech rights on campus.
-Through advocacy, litigation, and other means, we will put colleges and universities on notice that shutting down unwanted speech will no longer be tolerated.
+Through advocacy, litigation, and education, we will put colleges and universities on notice that shutting down unwanted speech will no longer be tolerated.